MrDevz-7/CodigoFuente_bibliotecaDb/README.md

 # 📚 Java + MySQL Integration (Bootcamp Project)

-This repository contains a simple academic project developed during a programming bootcamp.
+This repository contains a simple academic exercise developed during the Talentotech2 programming bootcamp.
+Several parts of the code and the database structure were created collaboratively, with guidance from professor César Henao and valuable input from my classmates.
-The goal was to integrate **Java** with a **MySQL** database using **JDBC**, apply basic CRUD operations, and understand how backend applications communicate with relational databases.
+The goal was to integrate **Java** with a **MySQL** database using **JDBC**, using **Aiven** as a remote MySQL server to apply basic **CRUD** operations and understand how backend applications communicate with relational databases.

 The project uses a small library-style schema (books, patrons, employees, and checkouts) to practice queries and database interaction.